yoyobazzi3/Master-Challenge/README.md

 #### Acceptance criteria

-The endpoint retrieves all the products that match a specific status.
+The endpoint retrieves all the products that match a specific category.

 ### 5 Create an endpoint to filter products by brandname